-- 4.1 According to the National Board of Accreditation (NBA), India, for each Post Graduate (PG) programme, the curriculum has to be evolved after finalizing the Programme Educational Objectives (PEOs) and the corresponding Programme Outcomes (POs).
-The POs have been directly listed by NBA for PG programmes.
+- 4.1 According to the National Board of Accreditation (NBA), India, for postgraduate (PG) M.B.A programme, the curriculum has to be evolved after finalizing the Programme Educational Objectives (PEOs) and the corresponding Programme Outcomes (POs).
+The POs have been directly listed by NBA for post graduate programmes.
 Programme Specific Outcomes (PSOs) are to be evolved.
-The curriculum that evolves should broadly ensure the achievement of the POs and PSOs, and thus the PEOs of the programme. - 4.2 All India Council for Technical Education (AICTE), New Delhi in its "Model scheme of instructions and syllabus for PG engineering degree programmes" published during January 2018 has prescribed a model curriculum structure for PG Engineering degree programmes.
-A Typical sequencing plan for courses at Degree Programmes is as shown in Table 3.
+The curriculum that evolves should broadly ensure the achievement of the POs and PSOs, and thus the PEOs of the programme. - 4.2 All India Council for Technical Education (AICTE), New Delhi in its "Model scheme of instructions and syllabus for M.B.A degree programme" published during January 2018 has prescribed the following model curriculum structure for M.B.A degree programme.
+A Typical sequencing plan for courses at M.B.A Degree Programme is as shown in Table 2.

-The suggested Course Work (=70 Credits), at 17 credits / Semester on an average with built-in flexibility of +/- 20% as indicated earlier in Table 2 needs to be completed successfully by a student to qualify for the award of the PG Engineering Degree from the concerned University / Institution.
+The suggested Course Work (=102 Credits), at 24 credits / Semester on an average with built-in flexibility of +/- 20% as indicated earlier) in table 2 needs to be completed successfully by a student to qualify for the award of the M.B.A Degree from the concerned University/Institution.
 A widely accepted plan for sequencing the Course Work can be as in Table 3.

-Table 3: Sequencing Plan for Courses at PG Engineering Degree Programmes
+Table 3: Sequencing Plan for Courses at M.B.A Degree Programme